The following describes the Terms of Service and Conditions of Use for our website.

 5.PROVISION OF SERVICES – Vendor hereby agrees to use its reasonable efforts to provide the following Services: (a) connection of the Equipment to a transaction processor for the processing of Transactions; (b) settlement (“Settlement”) of the Transactions to Merchant’s bank account (the “Account”) for the face amount of all Transactions, less any related transaction fees (“Fees”) and all refund Transactions; and (c) Settlement of surcharges (“Surcharges”), if any;

 6.FEES AND SURCHARGES – Merchant acknowledges that: (a) each Transaction will be subject to the Fees set out herein or as otherwise agreed to and that the Vendor’s share of such Fees will be deducted from the Account at any time and from time to time; (b) Fees apply to both approved and denied Transactions, key exchanges, totals and Settlement; and (c) a portion of the Surcharges are the property of and shall be held in trust for the Vendor and the Vendor’s share of such Surcharges will be deducted from the Account from time to time.
-Minimum Processing fees of $20 per month will be billed monthly from terminal activation, the subsequent month will adjust the fees billed by the Provider to adjust accordingly.
+Minimum Processing fees of $20 per month will be billed monthly starting 60 days from terminal activation.

 7.ACCEPTANCE OF DELIVERY – Refusal to accept delivery of the Equipment will result in the Merchant being charged a $500 re-stocking fee per Equipment, which fee the Merchant authorizes the Vendor to deduct directly from the Account.